pingswept/me30-website/content/logistics/projects.md

 **Milestone 1: Build something that drives: Tuesday, December 7, 10:30 AM**

 * You should submit video documentation to Canvas and bring your something-that-drives to class.
+* Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

 **Final due date: Thursday, December 14, 10:30 AM (last class)**